lukasblr/dummy-shop/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm install`

+This command is used to install the dependencies (libraries and packages) required in your JavaScript application from the npm repository.
+When you run npm install, npm normally checks the package.json file in your project directory to identify and install the dependencies listed there.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\